microsoft/vscode-cpptools/Documentation/Getting started.md

 ## Configuring IntelliSense

-**Quick summary**: Open your settings file and add `"intelliSenseEngine": "Default"` to preview the new and improved IntelliSense.
+**Quick summary**: Open your settings file and add `"C_Cpp.intelliSenseEngine": "Default"` to preview the new and improved IntelliSense.
 Then add the necessary include paths and preprocessor defines to your c_cpp_properties.json file so that IntelliSense can find your symbols.

 #### The IntelliSense engines